nalmadi/nalmadi.github.io/_posts/2023-09-14-student-interview-Nick.md

 - Don't give up.

 Since you read through this and picked up my knowledge, I'll share with you my total compensation.
 I am very pro-salary transparency.
 My base is $148,600, my signing bonus is $46,100, and my stock grant is about $6,100 in AMZN stock (it'll vest in a year).
 You can add up the numbers.
 The state of California and Uncle Sam take away about 40% of it.
 It's the California life.

-I hope this interview didn't have any typos in it!

 Feel free to reach out to me at peterson.nicholas.0719 at gmail.com!